microsoft/Rexl/README.md

 To build in Linux and WSL (Windows Subsystem for Linux):
 * `cd` to the `src` directory.
-* Run `dotnet build Rexl.sln -c Debug -p:EnableWindowsTargeting=true` to build the debug configuration.
+* Run `dotnet build RexlCrossPlat.sln -c Debug` to build the debug configuration.
-* Run `dotnet build Rexl.sln -c Release -p:EnableWindowsTargeting=true` to build the release configuration.
+* Run `dotnet build RexlCrossPlat.sln -c Release` to build the release configuration.

 ### Running Tests

 Similarly the tests can be run in the standard ways using Microsoft Visual Studio or the `dotnet` command line application:
 * `cd` to the `src` directory.
-* Run `dotnet test Rexl.sln -c Debug` to run the tests for the debug configuration.
+* Run `dotnet test RexlCrossPlat.sln -c Debug` to run the tests for the debug configuration.
 * Run `dotnet test Rexl.sln -c Release` to run the tests for the release configuration.

-To run tests under Linux or WSL, include the `-p:EnableWindowsTargeting=true` option.
+To run tests under Linux or WSL, specify `RexlCrossPlat.sln` instead of `Rexl.sln`.

 ### Running Jupyter